MTAA-RR » news » twhid » super mario movie:

 The text will accompany the release of the source code for “Super Mario Movie.”

-“The Mario Movie,” Deitch Projects, New York City, January 2005
+“The Mario Movie,” Deitch Projects, New York City, January 2005permanent link to this post

 Cory Arcangel (Beige) and Paper Rad